wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-migrate-onpremises-database.md

 	![Source Settings](./media/virtual-machines-migrate-onpremises-database/source-settings.png)

 6. Click Next.
-7. On the Windows Azure Sign-In page, click Sign In and sign-in to your Azure account.
+7. On the Azure Sign-In page, click Sign In and sign-in to your Azure account.
 8. Select the subscription that you wish to use and click Next.

 	![Azure Sign-In](./media/virtual-machines-migrate-onpremises-database/azure-signin.png)